FR4NK-W/scion-go-multiping/sigcomm-results/Readme.md

+# \#908 - SIGCOMM '25: Scaling SCIERA: A Journey Through the Deployment of a Next-Generation Network

-# Setup instructions to recreate plots
+## Setup instructions to recreate plots

 In this folder we provide all the required information to recreate our plots contained in the submission.
 We explain how we collected the data, which transformation steps changed the data and how we aggregated the data.